IBM/csm-dach-cloud-native-labs/day-2/declarative.md

 To exit the mysql and the running container, type _exit_ twice.

-To clean up, delete the project:
+To clean up, delete your projects.
+__Replace the 1 with your user number!__
 ```
 user1:~$ oc delete project declarative-user1

+user1:~$ oc delete project s2i-user1

+user1:~$ oc delete project user1
 ```
-__Replace the 1 with your user number!__

 Congratulations!
 You finished the last lab.